Jamesprocode/liveimproviser/README.md

 - **ADSR Envelope**: Control Attack, Decay, Sustain, and Release to shape your sound.
 - **Filter Settings**: Customize the filter for a unique vibe, from warm to edgy.

+## 🥁 Drum Samples and Chord Files
+- **Drums**: A drum sample is provided, but you’ll need to manually select it in MAX/MSP.
+This lets you choose your ideal drum sound to match the vibe you’re going for.
+- **Chords and Bass**: The chords and bass parts connect to the Ableton file provided.
+Just load in the TXT files with all the chords and chord qualities, and you’re ready to roll!

 ## 🚀 Getting Started
 1. **Download & Install**: Clone this repo, open the project in MAX/MSP, and hit play.
 2. **Input Your Track Details**: Choose genre, set tempo, and add your chord progressions.